kbaseattic/ui-common/ext/kbase-clients/README.md

 here.

-This also has a Gruntfile that will concatenate, uglify, and minify all of them into a single kbase-client-api.min.js file (instructions below).
+This also has a Gruntfile that will concatenate, uglify, and minify all of them into a single kbase-client-api.js and kbase-client-api.min.js file (instructions below).

 Here's the list of the included service client names.
 Except for AweClient and ShockClient, which were constructed by hand, they all follow the same idiom for